GhostBadger/Kurien_Georgey_Ahrens_Sasha_Project3/README.md

 ## CREATE	YOUR	OWN	SCAFFOLD

 ### Assignment	Description:
-Each	individual	or	team	is	responsible	for	creaHng	their	own	website	scaffold	consisHng	ofDesign	file(s),	HTML	and	CSS	files.
+Each	individual	or	team	is	responsible	for	creaHng	their	own	website	scaffold	consisting	of Design	file(s),	HTML	and	CSS	files.
 The	scaffold	will	be	based	off	of	the	wireframes	selected	from an	individual	or	each	partner.

 ### Assignment	Requirements: